 Date: 16th Mar 2020 @ 12:19pm

-Please see attached a child friendly guide to Coronavirus.
+Please see below an information book to help explain the coronavirus and a child friendly guide to Coronavirus.

 Have you talked to your children about the Coronavirus?
 How can you bring up the virus in a way that will be appropriate and reassuring for children?